 4. He needs time

 In a sexual context, he may just need time to recover.
-Men experience a refractory period after orgasm, making it difficult to return to normalcy immediately.
+Most guys experience a refractory period after orgasm, making it difficult to return to normalcy immediately.

 So, what looks like pulling away at that moment may just be an attempt for him to rest.